-Figure 3-2: Valhall CSF GPU top-level timeline
+Figure 3-2: Arm 5th Generation GPU CSF top-level timeline

 This diagram shows two render passes per frame, shown in different shades of blue.
-Each render pass consists of a single piece of non-fragment work that must be run before its fragment shading can start.
+Each render pass consists of a phase of geometry processing that assigns primitives to screens-space tile bins, followed by a tile-based main phase.
+The primitive binning phase for a render pass must complete before its main phase shading can start.
 An interrupt is raised back to the CPU at the end of each piece of work on each queue.
 The GPU active cycles counter increments whenever any queue contains work.